-Multiple positions for undergraduate researchers on computational research in robotics are available at the School of Computing, ANU.
+Multiple positions for research opportunities in computational problems in robotics are available at the School of Computing, ANU.

 For more details, please email me at

 rahul (dot) shome (at) anu (dot) edu (dot) au .